Intimate Organics Hydra Water Based Lubricant

 No one could argue that Intimate Organics went wrong when naming their water-based formula.
 In fact, I can think of no product that is more aptly based than Hydra.
 Plus, it gets cool points for being a mythical monster.
 But Hydra’s name is not the only remarkable characteristic about it so, listen up!

-Hydra is absolutely, without competition, and I mean no-other-water-based-lube-even-comes-close the slickest water based lubricant I have ever used.
-It is so very slick that even though I knew it was waterbased and I knew its name, I still checked the bottle after first use to make sure it wasn’t silicone based so I wouldn’t accidentally, you know, ruin my toys.
+Hydra is absolutely, without competition, and I mean no-other-water-based-lube-even-comes-close, the slickest water-based lubricant I have ever used.
+It is so very slick that even though I knew it was water-based and I knew its name, I still checked the bottle after first use to make sure it wasn’t silicone-based so I wouldn’t accidentally, you know, ruin my toys.
 Yep, you read that right: it’s water based and incredibly slick and silky.
 And it’s not just my opinion, either.
 My husband, who usually thinks “Lube is lube” really enjoys this one because of its texture.
-So if slick is your thing and maybe you usually prefer silicone lubes, you might give Hydra a try.
+So if slick is your thing, and maybe you usually prefer silicone lubes, you might give Hydra a try.

 However, Hydra is rather thin and I do find myself always squirting out more from the push-top bottle than I intend to.
 Unless you prefer thinner lubes for anal sex, I’d skip Hydra for a thicker lube (like Maximus) for backdoor play.

 Or if you like lubes that dry so completely that you don’t even feel the need to wash your hands, you might also give Hydra a try.
-After rubbing some my fingers dry of excess lube, I didn’t feel tacky or gummy whatsoever.
-There was literally no residual lube like their frequently is.
+After rubbing my fingers dry of excess lube, I didn’t feel tacky or gummy whatsoever.
+There was literally no residual lube like there frequently is.

 But wait, there’s more!

-If you like your lubes animal-friendly, completely vegan and without harmful ingredients like parabens, glycerine or DEA, Hydra might just be perfect for you.
+If you like your lubes animal-friendly, completely vegan, and without harmful ingredients like parabens, glycerine, or DEA, Hydra might just be perfect for you.
 Like other Intimate Organic products, the company has been careful to use naturally devised ingredients rather than so many chemical ones which makes Hydra a good solution for those folks who have lube sensitivities.
 I usually don’t and, if you recall, the only other hypoallergenic I lube caused sensitivity (ironic, isn’t it?).
 I had no issues with sensitivity with Hydra.

 Not everyone minds reapplying lube, though, and if you’re one of those and the rest of Hydra’s properties sound appealing, I would wholeheartedly recommend it.
 It’s very uncommon for my husband to like a lube as much as he liked this one and I’m fond of its slickness as well.
 I was really surprised that Hydra is as silky as it is, just your run-of-the-mill lube; it may be the inclusion of aloe that does it.
-I usually like my lube a little thicker (like ID Glide) but Hydra definitely feels great in the beginning and isn’t messy at the end.
+I usually like my lube a little thicker (like ID Glide), but Hydra definitely feels great in the beginning and isn’t messy at the end.
 This has been my second positive experience with Intimate Organics products and, despite the fact that I don’t care a lot about organic products, the quality I’ve seen thus far really has me intrigued.

-12 Comments
+13 Comments

 ID Moments